A panoramic view of Prague's skyline showcasing numerous church spires and rooftops with the iconic Charles Bridge visible in the distance.

 What is the best part of Prague to stay in?

 The best part of Prague to stay in is New Town (Nové Město).
 It’s central, walkable to major attractions, yet less crowded and more affordable than Old Town.
-New Town offers a quieter atmosphere with great restaurants, shops, and hotels, making it ideal for first-time visitors.
+New Town offers a quieter atmosphere with great restaurants, shops, and a wide range of hotels, making it ideal for first-time visitors.

 What is the most touristy part of Prague?